Lady Who Was Bitten By Snake Recalls Why Hospital Refused to Give Her Available Anti-venom

 Nigerians have been thrown into mourning following the death of a fast-rising singer, Ifunanya Nwangene, popularly known as Nanyah Music, who died from a snakebite.

-Reacting to the singer’s death, a Facebook user shared how a hospital refused to give her anti-venom despite it being available.
+Reacting to the singer’s death, a Facebook user shared how a hospital refused to give her anti-venom despite its availability.

 A lady shares why she was denied anti-venom at a hospital after a snakebite.
 Photo: Okafor Christabel